-But I’m sure most of you guys know how to avoid overcooking or over-boiling your eggs which is great!
-But for those who have no idea that the yolk is suppose to be yellow and not olive green… well, this post is for you!
+Although I’m sure most of you know that overcooking or over-boiling your eggs is how you get that greenish tinged egg yolk.
+The green ring around the yolk occurs when the hydrogen in the egg whites combines with the sulphur of the egg yolks.
+However, for those who have no idea that the yolk is suppose to be yellow and not olive green, well this post is for you!

 This is an easy, fool-proof way to make perfect hard boiled eggs… every single time!

-Depending on the size of the pot you’re using, place however many eggs in a single layer on the bottom..
+Depending on how many eggs you are making will determine the size of the pot you will need.
+Place however many eggs in a single layer on the bottom.
 The important thing is to make sure the eggs are in a single layer, DO NOT stack the eggs on top of each other.
-Stacking could lead to cracking… hey I’m a poet!
+Stacking could lead to cracking 😉.

-In the meantime, fill a bowl with ice and cold water.
+Towards the end of the 12 minutes, fill a bowl with ice and cold water.

 Pat dry, then tap the eggs at both ends and around the egg.

-I like mine sliced in half and seasoned with fresh ground black pepper and kosher salt before happily stuffing my face.
+I like mine sliced in half and seasoned with salt, fresh ground black pepper and chives (if I have any on hand) and sometimes hot sauce.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »